Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 In short, no. You will never lose your horses no matter how long you step away from the game.
 The only exceptions to this rule are leased horses, which will be eligible for their owner to reclaim once you've missed 2 months of feeding/training or 3 months of racing, or if you own a horse bred by someone else and the breeder has purchased a neglect contract on the horse (more information on that can be found on the Level & Skills page.)

 Though you will not lose your horses, they will suffer from neglect.
 Condition, morale, peak, and prime will all decline while you are absent from your account.
 This can also lead to many of your mares becoming barren.
 The longer you are gone, the more difficult it will be to get your horses back in racing/breeding shape once you return.
-If you know in advance that you will be gone, the best option is to freeze your account which will put all of your horses into a sort of stasis.
-More information on freezing can be found under Account Settings.

 |Why do my horses keep getting hurt?|